SSH-SoC-workshop/2024/index.markdown

 ## Workshop format

 The workshop will include the following three types of contributions:
 - Submissions of 4-page (IEEE Conference format) workshop papers, which will be peer-reviewed by the workshop’s technical program committee.
 Accepted papers will be presented with an envisioned time slot of 15 minutes (including the Q&A).
+Shorter submissions are also welcome.
 - Invited talks from expert speakers from both academia and industry, with slots of 30-45 minutes, depending on the number of talks.
 - An open discussion that will include experts both from academia and industry as well as the workshop’s audience to further support the discussion and community building in the workshop.